umbrella-network/phoenix-concordium/staking-bank/README.md

 2. update constants with keys in `staking-bank/src/production_constants.rs`
 3. make sure number of validators matches new count, there are few places where update needs to be done, search for `#update-count`
+4. merge PR
-4. create verifiable build (it will review closing PR with changes), see deployments README for next steps.
+5. create verifiable build (it will require closing PR with changes), see deployments README for next steps.

 ### Sending founds using concordium-client